thomasWeise/aitoa/book/comparing/coding/README.md

 There might be differences if Java changes the implementation of their RNG or if your computer is significantly faster or slower than mine, though.
 5. Ensure that all random seeds in your experiments are generated in a deterministic way in your code.
 This can be a proof that you did not perform [cherry picking](http://en.wikipedia.org/wiki/Cherry_picking) during your experiments, i.e., that you did not conduct 1000 runs and picked only the 101 where your newly-invented method works best.
+In other words, the seeds should come from a reproducible sequence, say the same random number generator, but seeded with the MD5 checksum of the instance name.
+This would also mean that two algorithms applied to the same instance have the same random seed and may therefore start at the same random point.
 6. Clearly document and comment your code.
 In particular, comment the contracts of each method such that you can properly verify them in unit tests.
 Never say "I document the code when I am finished with my work."